nemo0622/pokeemerald-expansion/Seaglass README.md

     - Add some more NPCs across the overworld, with gift eggs and fun tidbits
     - Create quest NPCs to give some helpful optional items (Oval Charm, SHINY CHARM?
 Could be cool!)
     - Also add events to allow access to Navel Rock, Faraway Island, etc. (plus new events for Jirachi and others)
+- Show type effectiveness in battle (use pokeemerald wiki tutorial probably)
 - Purchase [Arex's Tiles](https://arex-v.itch.io/fantasy), using new tiles to increase map variety
 - Add more general QOL features where necessary
 - After Expansion 1.9.0 adds follower system, maybe revamp follower sprites to be in retro style to fit game?